transcom/milmove_load_testing/README.md

       # `RestResponseContextManager`, which then lets it know what type hints to suggest below.
       resp: RestResponseContextManager

-      # Lastly, validate the response and/or log any relevant info:
-      logger.info(f"ℹ️ Status code: {resp.status_code}")

-      if isinstance(resp.js, list) and resp.js:
+      # This function helps us log the response status code uniformly across requests.
+      log_response_info(response=resp)

+      if resp.status_code == HTTPStatus.OK:
         moves = resp.js
       else:
         # if you wanted to, you could mark this load test as a failure by doing this:
         resp.failure("No moves found!")

+        # This function helps us log info about the response and request when there are errors.
+        log_response_failure(response=resp)

+        return

     # You can filter more if you need a specific move
     move_to_use = random.choice(moves)